MitsukiUsui/genome/genomeshuffle/README.md

 ### Class
 1. GeneticCode
-    * A class to achieve synonymous shuffling according to codon usage
+    * A class to count occurance of each codon in order to achieve synonymous shuffling according to codon usage
 1. MyCDS
     * A wrapper class for seqan GffRecord to store information about the cds (label and phase)
 1. ShuffleRegion